adkelley/javascript-to-purescript/tut07/README.md

 ![series banner](../resources/glitched-abstract.jpg)

-> *This is* **Tutorial 7** *in the series* **Make the leap from JavaScript to PureScript** *.
+> *This is* **Tutorial 7** *in the series* **Make the leap from JavaScript to PureScript**.
 Be sure*
 > *to read the series introduction where I cover the goals & outline, and the installation,*
 > *compilation, & running of PureScript.
 I will be publishing a new tutorial approximately*
 > *once-per-week.
 So come back often, there is a lot more to come!*

 > [<< Introduction](https://github.com/adkelley/javascript-to-purescript) [< Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06)

 Welcome to Tutorial 7 in the series **Make the leap from Javascript to PureScript** and I hope you're enjoying it thus far.
+In this tutorial we’re going to run through a few semigroup examples, using the powers we learned in [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).
 Be sure to read the series [Introduction](https://github.com/adkelley/javascript-to-purescript) to learn how to install and run PureScript.
 I borrowed (with permission) the outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
 A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-semigroup-examples) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts extremely well, and it's better that you understand its implementation in the comfort of JavaScript.

 If you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut07).
 Finally, If you are enjoying this series then please help me to tell others by recommending this article and/or favoring it on social media